Mistake Proofing and Corrective Action Writing Workshop

 How Can I Escape Reactive World?

 Three things have to happen in order to escape reactive world, and it is common for all three strategies to be in play at the same time.
 The first thing you have to do is start effectively analyzing and finding the true root causes for those process errors and defects that do occur.
 Since everything cannot be fixed at once, triage your problems from a risk mitigation perspective.
-More importantly, recognize that human error is a root cause that can be easily fixed with reminders, warnings, and punishment.
+More importantly, recognize that human error is NOT a root cause one can easily fix with only reminders, warnings, and punishment.

 Second, use effective fixes to address the systemic problems your root cause analysis efforts are uncovering.
 Make sure that effective fixes are put in place, in the first place.
 Using limited resources on weak improvements results in lost value.